New Alpine A110 goes electric

 French sports car to be replaced by battery electric sports car co-developed by Lotus.

-Renault has announced that Alpine is to become an electric sportscar manufacturer and will work with Lotus to develop and build a new battery electric sports car to replace the A110.
+Renault has announced that Alpine is to become an electric car manufacturer focussing on bespoke performance cars and high performance variants of future Renault products.
+Its sports car plans will see the Dieppe-based firm work directly with Lotus on the development of a new battery electric sports car that will eventually replace the A110.
 The move is part of a wider restructure of Renault’s product strategy set out by the company’s CEO, Luca de Meo, who joined from Seat in the summer of 2020.

 Under de Meo’s plan Alpine’s future product plan will be “100 percent electric”, with a range of models built on two of the current platforms within the Renault-Nissan-Mitsubishi Alliance.
-These models will replace the Renault Sport Clio and Megane hot hatches that have enjoyed class leading success for the last two decades.
+These models will replace the Renault Sport Clio and Megane hot hatches that have enjoyed class leading success for the last two decades and be joined by at least one Alpine tuned SUV.

-Speaking of the collaboration, Laurent Rossi, CEO Alpine, said: “The signing of this MoU with Lotus shows the lean and smart approach we’re implementing as part of the new Alpine brand strategy.
+Speaking at the announcement of the collaboration between Lotus and Alpine at the beginning for 2021, Laurent Rossi, CEO Alpine, said: “The signing of this MoU with Lotus shows the lean and smart approach we’re implementing as part of the new Alpine brand strategy.
 Both brands have an amazing legacy and we are most excited to start this work together, from engineering tailored solutions to developing a next-generation EV sports car.
 This collaboration along with our transformation mark the beginning of a new era in which we’ll be taking the Alpine name and line-up to the future.
 We’re putting F1 at the heart of our business, leveraging our in-house expertise and best-in-class partners such as Lotus to inject our cars with leading-edge performance, technology and motorisation”.

-Phil Popham, Lotus CEO, echoed Rossi’s thoughts.
+Lotus CEO at the time of the MoU being signed, Phil Popham, echoed Rossi’s thoughts.
 “Today’s announcement is the first step in what is set to be a hugely rewarding collaboration between our iconic brands.
 We are proud to be working with Groupe Renault in this collaboration – sharing Lotus’ technical expertise and abilities, and leveraging our long track record of successful collaborations.
 Our companies have much in common – from a pioneering pedigree in light-weighting, to championship-winning sportscars which perform as impressively on the road as they do in the motorsports arena.
 It is a natural fit in many ways and the co-development of an EV sportscar is hugely exciting for our companies, our fans and customers around the world.
 The joint-services element of our agreement will additionally make our engineering expertise available to those wishing to engage our innovations.”

 Alpine to develop performance Renault models